MandavaSrividhya/GITCentral/README.md

 finally push them to remote branches last and finall step is to merge the branches (i.e., tansfer files from branch to master)

+First Commit

+hello this is srividhya.
+I want to add this and commit and push to remote repository